cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 ### Interactors

-Use interactors, to create a polygon semi-automatically. <!--unclear: add what exactly we mean under "semi-automatically"-->
+Use interactors, to create a polygon semi-automatically.

 Supported DL models are not bound to the label, you can use them to track any object.